SamuelSwartzberg/flashcardifying_text_temp/inf.md

 If a utility is specified with -u, the caffeinate assertions will persist for the duration of the utility's execution. if no utility is specified with -u, caffeinate creates the assertions directly, and those assertions will persist until caffeinate exits, or until the timeout specfied w/ -t.

+### leaving the shell

+termux-open-url   open an url in its default application (termux)

 ### misc

 <code>redshift</code>|make screen red/yellowish (linux)